DataStax-Academy/zdm-scenario-katapod/step4.md

 docker ps
 ```

-_The ZDM proxy is now up and running, ready to accept
+_🗒️ The ZDM proxy is now up and running, ready to accept
 connections just as if it were a regular Cassandra cluster.
 But before doing that, let's think about observability!_